lluccardoner/form-completion-rate/README.md

 For now both services are in the same docker container since the dataset and deployed model are inside too.
 This is done so no external files are needed.
 To put this services in production, the dataset and the deployed model could be loaded from an external storage such as AWS S3.

+This project has been a good challenge for me since it is the first time I serve a ML model with an API and its the first time I create a docker container myself.

 ### Dataset